gabrielo91/pdf-to-native-text/README.md

 python main.py
 ```

-The input pdf must be named `sample.pdf` and the output will be stored as `output.pdf`
+The input pdf must be named `sample.pdf` and the output will be stored as `output.pdf` and `output.txt`